How to Report Bias Incidents and/or Discriminatory Harassment

 The Reed College Student Judicial Board (J-Board) serves a vital role in a community governed by an Honor Principle.
 If community members are unable to work out an alleged Honor Principle violation amongst themselves, formal mediation fails to result in an agreeable solution, or the offense is sufficiently egregious, community members may submit a complaint to the J-Board for more formal adjudication.
 Please see the J-Board code and guide for submitting complaints.

-Faculty and staff may report bias related incidents or discriminatory harassment and/or explore options for addressing the problem by contacting any of the offices listed on the right.
+Faculty and staff may report bias related incidents or discriminatory harassment and/or explore options for addressing the problem by contacting any of the offices listed on the right side of this webpage.
 The Office of the Dean of the Faculty works primarily with faculty and the Office of Human Resources works primarily with staff.

 If a student reports a biased related or discriminatory harassment incident to you or if you believe that they may be about to disclose an incident of bias or harassment, please follow the procedures outlined in the Resource Guide for Faculty and Staff Responding to a Report by a Student.